How to get them pooping?

 times a day in his initial days.
 This frequency will reduce once the

-newborn body is freed from miconium (stool created inside the body for
+newborn body is freed from miconium (baby's potty created inside the body for

-the previous nine months when baby was inside the tummy).
+the previous nine months when baby was inside your tummy).
 This is the

-reason why the initial stools are of dark green/ black color and are quite sticky.
+reason why the newborn baby stools are of dark green/ black color in the early days and are quite sticky.
 Frequent breastfeeding or bottlefeeding will result in frequent stool-passing, and the stool would start turning brown.
 After

 that, once the tummy is all clear, the baby starts to pass yellow/ mustard

-If your baby is gassy or has colic due to stomach ache, do this: Using iron, press a soft cotton cloth to make it warm, fold it, and then gently pad it
+If your baby is gassy or has colic due to stomach ache, do this: Iron a soft cotton cloth to make it warm, fold it, and then gently pad it

 Return to Baby Health section.